This Sugar Free Buttercream Icing is like having the flavor of buttercream frosting in an icing form.

 How to store buttercream icing.

-Leftover buttercream icing can be stored in an air tight container and refrigerated.
+Leftover buttercream icing can be stored in an airtight container and refrigerated.

 If properly stored, it should keep for about a week.
 Allow the refrigerated icing to sit at room temperature before using.